 Happiness is (or should be) marriage to your best friend.
-So it’s important to take time to find common interests to share and just talk.
+So it’s important to take time to talk and find common interests to share.
 Especially while children are still in the home, when so many responsibilities eat away at time.

 Five: Take time to pray together, and read God’s Word.

 As Christ followers, we have learned that prayer and the Bible are the two main things that draw us closer to Christ and make us like him.
 And the thankful heart this cultivates also makes us ever more grateful for gift we have in our spouse.

 Six: Become a giver and not a taker.

 Rather than falling into the temptation of thinking about what we want or don’t have, we try to become the one who gives and keeps on giving.
 To really care about the other’s happiness, and do everything possible to care for and build him or her up.